MaxLSB/volleyball-hand-signals-recognition/README.md

 # Train the model with new actions

-Change the actions in the 'utils/config.py' file:
+Change the actions in the 'utils/config.py' file.

 Start the Data Collecting process with your webcam (takes some time):
 ```